magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/users/settings.md

 The `SettingsSystem` in the Connected Space Platform (CSP) allows users to manage their preferences and settings across all CSP-enabled applications.
 It provides a unified way for users to control their experience, ensuring consistency no matter which application they use.

-The system stores user settings in the cloud.
+The system stores user settings in the cloud hosted services CSP has been configured to use.
 These settings are linked to the user's profile and are automatically synchronized across all CSP-enabled applications.

 For example, if a user changes their avatar in one application, the same avatar will appear in all other applications that support CSP.
 This synchronization guarantees a seamless experience for users, allowing them to move effortlessly between different applications without losing their personalized settings.